-ection on NE Glisan between 82nd Ave. and 205 could be this segment.
+ction on NE Glisan between 82nd Ave. and 205 could be this segment.
 Street narrowing alone may not reduce this single autos, as well as the danger faced by pedestrians.

-vell and there are not many lgihted/flashing crossing options to rtland (over the unofficial boundaries of 82nd/205), and nt bike trips east of the 205 or onto the 205 bike path.
+ell and there are not many lgihted/flashing crossing options to tland (over the unofficial boundaries of 82nd/205), and he unprotected lanes on east Burnside for the crossing, and it's nd.
+Crossing 82nd on a bike feels dangerous to me on most